tchristofferson/StockMarketAPI/README.md

 # StockMarketAPI
 API for my Stocks plugin for Spigot (Minecraft)

-Note: This is indevelopment and shouldn't be used right now
+Note: This is in development and shouldn't be used right now